green-spaces/enum-derived/README.md

 # enum-derived
-Derive new functionality for rust macros
+Derive new functionality for rust enums